-Interactive technology is one of the fastest growing edtech categories.
+Interactive technology is one of the fastest-growing EdTech categories.
 Numerous studies have shown that student engagement and learning outcomes improve when it’s employed.
 The interactive whiteboard (IWB) is the most well-known of these technologies.
 Recently, interactive touch screen displays have been gaining traction.
 Interactive projectors were introduced in 2009.
-Since then, they have offered a more cost-effective option to interactive displays.

-Interactive education projectors use tech that was previously only available in IWBs.
+Interactive education projectors use tech that was previously only available in interactive flat panels (IFPs).
 With these projectors, any flat surface can become interactive.
 Users can write, draw, and annotate on the projected image with interactive pens.
 Interactive software, which varies by manufacturer, lets multiple users interact at the same time.
 Other features may include background templates and copy-saving capabilities.
 A reveal curtain or spotlight may be offered to highlight content.
-Often, the interactive pens can also be used as a wireless mouse to conveniently drag or open files.
+Often, interactive pens can also be used as a wireless mouse to conveniently drag or open files.

 Interactive education projector solutions offer advantages over traditional IWBs.
 Not the least of these is a lower initial cost to implement.
 Another benefit is the ability to easily integrate with many existing IWB systems.
 This offers a cost-effective way to upgrade to more advanced capabilities.